Ruelle-Pollicott Resonances for Manifolds with Hyperbolic Cusps: Explicit computations for the geodesic flow

 \section{Explicit computations for the geodesic flow}

 In this section, we come back to the case of admissible bundles over $S^\ast N$ with $N$ an admissible cusp manifold.
+Let us denote by $A_{\max}$ the maximum of $\Re(\lambda)$ when $\lambda$ ranges in the eigenvalues of the endomorphisms $A_\ell$.
+Then we define

-We prove \begin{theorem} Let $N$ be an admissible cusp manifold, $L\to M= S^\ast N$ be an admissible bundle and $\mathcal X$ an admissible lift of the geodesic flow vectorfield (cf. Definition~\ref{def:admissible_cusp_manifold} and \ref{def:admissible_vector_bundle}).
+(Note that for functions i.e. $L$ being the trivial bundle, we have $A_{\max}=0$.
+We prove \begin{theorem} Let $N$ be an admissible cusp manifold, $L\to M= S^\ast N$ be an admissible bundle and $\mathcal X$ an admissible lift of the geodesic flow vectorfield (see Definition~\ref{def:admissible_cusp_manifold} and \ref{def:admissible_vector_bundle}).